What Happens When A Defendant Never Responds To A Personal Injury Lawsuit?

 Speak with a Florida Personal Injury Lawyer Today

 Pursuing a personal injury case means complying with many strict deadlines.
 An experienced Boca Raton premises liability attorney can help ensure your case is not derailed on a technicality.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.